Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 Backup and recovery differentiators

-• The optional Ledger Recover backup service, mentioned earlier, is a paid service provided by three corporations that hold parts of the user’s seed phrase in a Cloud.
-This introduces risks, as the seed phrase could potentially be accessed via subpoena, Business partners could terminate agreements or become involved in lawsuits that result in locked data or resources (like, for example, Gemini and Genesis), as well as introducing critical points of failure.
+• The optional Ledger Recover backup service is a paid service provided by three corporations that each hold parts of the user’s seed phrase in a Cloud.
+This introduces risks, as the seed phrase could potentially be accessed via subpoena; business partners could terminate agreements or become involved in lawsuits that result in locked data or resources (like, for example, Gemini and Genesis); and there are multiple potential points of failure.

-• Trezor's has a Multishare backup service, but it is fully manual, and challenging to maintain.
+• Trezor has a Multishare backup service, but it is fully manual, and challenging to maintain.
 The user is responsible for generating, distributing, and keeping track of the encrypted shards.

 • Trezor does offer a Multishare backup option for those who are able and willing to set it up.